Serving

 5. Crush GARLIC and chop fine.
 Slice CHILIS very thin.
 Mix.

-6. Mix together Sauce items with the reserved Marinade.
+6. Mix together all Sauce items along with the reserved Marinade.

 7. Squeeze LIME JUICE.

-10. Spread out shallots and spread drained Pork over them.
-Let sit for a minute, the add the Garlic mix and stir it all up.
-Fry stirring heat until pork loses all its raw color,
+2. Spread out shallots and spread drained Pork over them.
+Let sit for a minute, then add the Garlic mix.
+Stir it all up.
+Fry stirring over high heat until pork loses all its raw color and any exuded liquid has evaporated.

 NOTES:

-1. Gai Lan: This green looks much like Rapini, but in an odd reversal it's actually broccoli, while Rapini is turnip greens.
-Most other Asian "cabbages" are actually turnip greens..
-For details see my Chinese Broccoli page.
+This green looks much like Italian Rapini, but in an odd reversal it's actually broccoli, while Rapini is turnip greens.
+Most other Asian "cabbages" are actually turnip greens.
+For details see our Chinese Broccoli page.

-3. Rice Wine: Use a drinkable grade of Chinese rice wine (the cooking versions are heavily salted and rather awful).
-If you don't have the rice wine use sake or a dry sherry.
+Use a drinkable grade of Chinese rice wine (the cooking versions are heavily salted and rather awful).
+If you don't have the rice wine use a dry sherry (sake is not considered a good substitute).
+For details see our Chinese Rice Wine page.

-4. Thai Chili: Red or green (same heat).
+Red or green (same heat).
 Five, just under 2 inches long, make this dish "satisfyingly spicy" by Southern California standards.
 Fresh Arbols, (about 3) are a good substitute, or 2 Serranos (much larger).
 Vary the quantity depending on the tolerance of your guests and hotness of your chilis.
 If some can't take the heat go light on the chilis and serve with Thai Chili Vinegar Sauce.
-For details see my Chili Page.
+For details see our Southeast Asia Chilis page.

-5. Palm Sugar: If you don't have palm sugar use a light turbinado or similar sugar.
+If you don't have palm sugar use a light turbinado or similar sugar.
 Palm is similar but tastier.
+Actually, I just use 2 Tablespoons of the Oyster Sauce and skip the sugar.